Orwell Astronomical Society (Ipswich)

 April 2002: Project Team Formed

-At a meeting on 27 March 2002, the committee of OASI addressed the question whether to abandon the moribund Millennium Telescope project or to identify a means of re-energising work and pushing it through to completion.
+At a meeting on 27 March 2002, the committee of OASI addressed the question whether to abandon the moribund Millennium Telescope project or to re-energise the work and push it through to completion.
 At the meeting, Neil Morley agreed to lead a small group to undertake a thorough feasibility study and mechanical design of the instrument with the intent to present a full design proposal together with detailed parts list and cost estimate at a future committee meeting.
 This would enable the committee to make an informed decision whether to support the project to completion, or to abandon it.

 The remaining work on the primary mirror involved final figuring and polishing and Mike Harlow estimated that around 10-15 hours of additional effort was required.
 Figuring and polishing a large mirror is a slow, tedious and exacting process; there aren't many people with the skills or determination to take on the work and OASI was fortunate indeed that Mike was willing to undertake it.
 The work would be best achieved over a concentrated period to maintain continuity, and Mike envisaged that it would be possible to complete the mirror during 2003.
 However, work on the mirror could be carried on independently of work to prepare an assessment of options for the mechanical design of the telescope and its storage and use.

 Also in early 2002, the OASI library acquired a copy of the book The Dobsonian Telescope, A Practical Manual for Building Large Aperture Telescopes by David Kriege and Richard Berry.
-The authors are responsible for design of the Obsession range of Dobsonians advertised in Sky & Telescope.
+The authors are responsible for design of the Obsession range of Dobsonians (advertised in Sky & Telescope and elsewhere).
 They describe a standard design that can be scaled to accommodate any mirror diameter between 38 cm and 100 cm!
 Other designers use best features of the Obsession, for example, the multi-point flotation and sling assembly supporting the primary mirror, in their ultra-portable Dobsonians.
 Kriege and Berry's standard design represents the culmination of their experience constructing well over 100 Dobsonian telescopes.
 Telescopes much in excess of 25‑30 cm encounter some very significant engineering challenges including loading and flexing of materials (even of the primary mirror!)
 The authors are to be congratulated in arriving at a tried and trusted design taking into account these engineering challenges plus ease of assembly and disassembly.
-One major advantage to the amateur of the designs by Kriege and Berry is the ability to incorporate readily available hardware and tooling, helping to keep costs down.
+One major advantage to the amateur of the designs by Kriege and Berry is the ability to incorporate readily available hardware and tooling, helping to minimise costs.
 In addition, much of the construction material can be obtained locally in DIY hardware stores or as surplus material!
-The book both contributed to a resurgence in enthusiasm among members of OASI to complete the Millennium Telescope and provided many practical ideas concerning how to go about the task.
+The book both contributed to a desire by members of OASI to complete the Millennium Telescope and provided many practical ideas to help complete the task.

 29 May 2002: First Project Group Meeting